-A six-axis robotic system removes the moulded parts, transfers them to a turning station and then moves them to the inline printing system in the correct position.
+A six-axis robotic system removes the molded parts, transfers them to a turning station and then moves them to the inline printing system in the correct position.
 The SELOGICA user interface on the robotic control system allows operators to change sequences independently.

 to the six-axis robots

-Technical injection moulding
+Technical injection molding